microsoft/AL-Go/Scenarios/Contribute.md

 > \[!NOTE\]
 > You can also deploy to a different branch in the 3 public repositories by specifying a branch name under **Branch to deploy** to when running the **Deploy** workflow.
 The branch you specify in **Use workflow from** indicates which branch in **your personal fork of the AL-Go repository** you publish to the 3 repositories.

+## Pre-Commit

+In the AL-Go repository we use a number of precommit hooks to help us identify issues in the code.
+We run the precommit hooks locally but also as a PR check.
+In order to ensure this check passes please install pre-commit in your local AL-Go repository.
+Pre-Commit can be installed by following the instructions on https://pre-commit.com/#quick-start.
+Once the precommint hooks are installed you can run `pre-commit run --all-files` to verify your changes.

 ## Unit tests

 The Tests folder, in the AL-Go repository, contains a number of unit-tests.
 Open Tests/runtests.ps1 in VS Code and select Run.
 Unit tests are quick and will run on every PR and every Push.
 We will be adding a lot of unit tests going forward.